bmokase3093/alx-higher_level_programming/0x0A-python-inheritance/README.md

 size must be a positive integer, validated by integer_validator the area() method must be implemented print() should print, and str() should return, the square description: [Square] <width>/<height>
+Write a class MyInt that inherits from int:

+MyInt is a rebel.
+MyInt has == and != operators inverted You are not allowed to import any module